 Wynn Las Vegas Capital Corp. ("Wynn Capital") is a wholly owned subsidiary of the Company organized solely for the purpose of obtaining financing for Wynn Las Vegas.
 Wynn Capital is authorized to issue 2,000 shares of common stock, par value \$0.01.
-At March 31, 2016, the Company owned the one share that was issued and outstanding.
-Wynn Capital has neither any significant net assets nor has had any operating activity.
+As of September 30, 2016, the Company owned the one share that was issued and outstanding.
+Wynn Capital has no significant net assets and has had no operating activity.
 Its sole function is to serve as the co-issuer of the mortgage and senior notes.
 Wynn Las Vegas, LLC and Wynn Capital together are hereinafter referred to as the "Issuers".